CalebSessoms/inkdoodle_db/README.md

 This repository holds the PostgreSQL schema, trigger/functions, and backend utilities that power the Ink‑Doodle desktop app's data model.
 It is both a standalone toolset for managing creators/projects/entries and the authoritative reference for the Electron app's IPC→SQL contract.

 Short version:
-- The DB contains creators, projects, chapters, notes, refs, and a small `prefs` store (JSONB).
+- The DB contains creators, projects, chapters, notes, refs, lore, and a small `prefs` store (JSONB).
 - The desktop app talks to the DB via IPC handlers in `src/main/*` (main process).
 The integration is currently "local-first":
   - Local JSON files are authoritative on the desktop.
 The app only writes to the remote DB when an explicit uploader runs (logout/upload or manual triggers).
   - Automatic DB→local imports are disabled by default; imports are handled explicitly via `db.load.fullLoad()` if desired.